Privacy notice

 We may share your data with:

-• Other NHS Trusts providing your care (as Joint Data Controllers)
+• Other NHS Trusts involved in your care (as Joint Controllers)

 • For direct care only